 Political risk insurance policies provide coverage for several risks, including political violence, expropriation, currency inconvertibility, non-payment, and contract frustration.
 Because rates for PVI and standalone property terrorism insurance are typically lower than those for political risk insurance, some multinational companies manage the risk of political instability and violence through a combination of the two, rather than through political risk insurance.

 But it’s important to remember that standalone terrorism insurance policies do not cover all forms of political risk.
 Expropriation, forced abandonment or divesture, currency inconvertibility, non-payment, and contract frustration will only be covered by a political risk insurance policy.
 And there may be some interpretation about whether a politically motivated act of violence would be covered by political risk, PVI, or standalone terrorism insurance.

 For example, in 2010, nearly 100 people were killed and more than US$1 billion in property was damaged in Bangkok during political protests against the Thai government.
 Although the government declared these events acts of terrorism, some insurers claimed that the demonstrations fell under the definition of political violence or strikes, riot, and civil commotion rather than terrorism.

-Today, similar “gray areas” can be found elsewhere.
+Today, similar “grey areas” can be found elsewhere.
 For example, should attacks by Islamic State and other groups be classified as acts of terrorism or another form of political violence?
 And which policies will respond?

-It’s important to discuss these questions with your advisors to ensure your insurance purchases are carefully coordinated.
+It’s important to discuss these questions with your advisers to ensure your insurance purchases are carefully coordinated.
 This can help you gain confidence that you’ll be protected by insurance in the event that your company is affected by political violence or terrorism.